NRLMMD-GEOIPS/geoips/docs/source/userguide/command_line.rst

 manner.
 A ``GeoIPS artifact`` is a piece of data or functionality, such as an Interface, Package, Plugin, Family, Test Script, Test Dataset, etc.

-The CLI is split up into two groups:
+CLI commands are split up into two groups by their actions:

  - :ref:`Information retrieval commands<information_retrieval>`
  - :ref:`Action performing commands<performing_processes>`